vladcomarlau/FavoriteMovieManager/README.md

 ## Specifications
 Backend:
+- Web server using NODEjs (running on port 8000)
 - RESTful APIs (CRUD operations exposed for database tables)
-- Web server using NODEjs
   - using Router in order to execute CRUD operations for each table separately
 - Database using Sequelize (SQLite dialect):
   - 2 entities: